insightsengineering/roxy.shinylive/README.md

 }
 ```

-See the pacakge documentation for more details.
+See the package documentation for more details.